Read time: 4 minutes

-- Try the routes so you know how long each will take
+- Test the routes out so you know how long each will take.

-- Check the parking situation and make sure that if you need to pay, you’ve got the coins handy!
+- Check the parking situation and make sure that if you need to pay, you’ve got the coins to hand.

 - Practise fitting the car seat.
 A suitable rear-facing car seat is a legal requirement if you plan to drive home from the hospital, in any vehicle, including a taxi.

 - Car seat tip: fit it and keep it in your car beforehand so there’s no chance of forgetting it on the day.

 The hospital bag

 It’s likely that your partner’s hospital bag will be packed and ready to go weeks before the birth.
 However, when labour kicks in, her mind may be elsewhere, so be sure to pick it up on the way out of the door, along with her birth plan and maternity notes.